Enough for All’s Goal:

 Poverty isn’t just about income, but it’s always about income.
 The Enough for All strategy recognizes the critical importance of providing all Calgarians with the opportunity to build economic and financial capacities which enable them to not only meet their basic needs, but to thrive.
 The strategy seeks to accomplish this through community-based approaches to economic development and asset-building.

 Calgary’s 2017 Living Wage is $18.15/hour

 According to the Alberta Minimum Wage Profile April 2015 – March 2016, 3.1% of Albertans earn a minimum wage, nearly half (45%) of minimum wage earners are not teenagers, but are parents themselves.
 Meeting even the most basic needs for a family earning minimum wage is a struggle across the province.
 Simply working is not enough to keep families out of poverty in our city.

 The Low Income Cut-off Before-Tax, a commonly used “poverty line” for a family of four, is $45,712.
 If there are two working parents, each would need to be earning a minimum $12.55 an hour to live at the poverty line.
 However, based on the Living Wage calculator, a family of four would struggle tremendously to live a modest life of some dignity while earning that amount.
 Minimum wage in Alberta, as of October 2016, is just below that rate.
-The Government of Alberta has legislated an eventual increase of the provincial minimum wage up to $15.00/hour by 2018.
+The Government of Alberta has legislated an increase of the provincial minimum wage to $15.00/hour on October 1, 2018.

 To learn more about a Living Wage in Calgary, download our program summary.